A classic and elegant red from one of the most imposing châteaux on Bordeaux's right bank, overlooking the Dordogne river.

 Top value too.
 If you were to visit the estate, and no doubt take a tour of the impressive, vast underground cellars, you'd be paying as much for this wine at the cellar door.
 Drink this 2014 - a classic, slightly cooler vintage - now or over the next 6-8 years.
 Decant if possible to give it an airing - but not essential.
 14% vol.

 There isn’t too much left after we introduced this to our friend and Swiss importer, the Master of Wine Philipp Schwander.
-His discerning private customers have bought 6,000 6-packs of the 2014 this year.
+His discerning private customers have bought 6,000 6-packs of the 2014 last year.